 If you have a home or business in an area with high static water pressure (i.e. 80 pounds per square inch or greater), you can save water and energy, and reduce wear on and help prevent damage to your pipes, fixtures, and appliances by installing a pressure reducing valve (PRV).
-Receive a rebate up to $50 when you hire a licensed plumber to install a PRV on your service line.
-Installed after the water meter at a home or commercial building, a pressure reducing valve automatically reduces the pressure from the water supply main to a pre-set level (i.e. generally 60 to 65 psi) that is more suitable for efficient operation of irrigation systems, fixtures and appliances.
+Receive a rebate of up to $50 when you hire a licensed plumber to install a PRV on your service line.
+Installed after the water meter at a home or commercial building, a pressure-reducing valve automatically reduces the pressure from the water supply main to a pre-set level (i.e. generally 60 to 65 pounds per square inch (psi)) that is more suitable for efficient operation of irrigation systems, fixtures and appliances.

 More water flows through pipes and fixtures at higher pressures, leading to water waste and increased energy needs.
-By simply reducing water pressure from 85 psi to 65 psi, the average home or business could possibly reduce water consumption by about 10 percent.
-Available literature suggests that PRVs can reduce energy/water heating costs by about 30 percent.
+By simply reducing water pressure from 85 psi to 65 psi, the average home or business could possibly reduce water consumption by about 10%.
+Available literature suggests that PRVs can reduce energy/water heating costs by about 30%.

-PRV’s vary in price depending upon the size or diameter of the service line and the type of connection or union (i.e. threaded or non-threaded requiring a sweat or soldered connection).
+PRVs vary in price depending upon the size or diameter of the service line and the type of connection or union (i.e. threaded or non-threaded requiring a sweat or soldered connection).
 Prices range from $60 to $150 for most PRVs used in residential applications.
 PRVs for commercial applications with larger service lines will be higher.
-The total costs (i.e. parts and labor) for average residential service lines range from $250-$500.
+The total costs (i.e. parts and labor) for average residential service lines range from $250 to $500.
 If you are considering installing a PRV, we recommend that you obtain at least three quotes from licensed plumbers.

-If you need assistance determining whether you have water pressure in excess of 80 psi, or need additional information on our PRV rebate, please contact our Conservation Department at (831) 475-8500.
+If you need assistance determining whether you have water pressure in excess of 80 psi or need additional information on our PRV rebate, please call our Conservation Department at 831-475-8500.

 Pressure Reducing Valve Rebate Eligibility

-Complete rebate eligibility requirements are listed on the pressure reducing valve rebate application.
+Complete rebate eligibility requirements are listed on the Pressure Reducing Valve Rebate Application (PDF).
 However, we still want you to be aware of the following:

-- Customers should consult with a licensed plumber to confirm static water pressure of 80 pounds per square inch or greater, or contact the District Conservation Department at (831) 475-8500.
+- Customers should consult with a licensed plumber to confirm static water pressure of 80 pounds per square inch or greater, or call the District Conservation Department at 831-475-8500.

 - The PRV must be certified as Lead-Free in accordance with California State law.